ArtfordU7174/2024_july-set/READ.md

 This project is open-source and available under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as you see fit.

-## Added boto3 code for adding in aws users
+## Added boto3 code for adding in aws user

+## Added password as well